 This option allows users to show or hide the Contact Details panel on the far-right hand side of the screen.

 The comment window is where any replies to the customer will be written by a user.
 It is also the location where internal notes will be written to other users while working on a specific conversation.
 Public notifications (that is, comments that customers or other users will be able to view) will be sent when the “Reply” option is checked and the comment window is highlighted in blue.

-The chat bubble icon will bring up a list of auto responses accessible by the user.
-These are templates created by an admin that allow users to post replies to common question in a quick manner.
+The chat bubble icon will bring up a list of pre-configured responses accessible by the user.
+These are templates created by an admin that allow users to post replies to common questions in a quick and efficient manner.

 The Contact details panel is where information about the customer in a conversation is displayed.
-You’ll see various levels of detail like their name, check in/check out dates, number of past conversations, relevant tags added to the customer, as well as the current conversation temperature (or guest sentiment).
+You’ll see various levels of detail including their name, check in/check out dates (if applicable), number of past conversations, relevant tags added to the customer, as well as the current conversation temperature (or guest sentiment).

 Most of the fields in the Contact Details panel are static, but can be modified by navigating to the Conversation Details section of the Comment Panel (see above).
-The temperature of the conversation however is a dynamic variable that will change based on analysis of the replies the client sends over the course of the conversation.
+The temperature of the conversation, however, is a dynamic variable that will change based on analysis of the replies the client sends throughout the course of the conversation.